National Honor Society

 The National Honor Society is an organization based on four pillars: Character, Service, Leadership, and Scholarship.

 A student cannot be admitted into the Red Oak Chapter of the National Honor Society until he/she is in at least tenth grade and has been a student at ROHS for at least one full semester.

-The scholarship requirement for NHS membership is a weighted 92 average or a 5.2 cumulative GPA.
+The scholarship requirement for NHS membership is a cumulative 92 average or a 5.2 weighted GPA.

 - Cumulative – Semester grades from all courses taken since entering high school are averaged.